Tokyo Skytree®

 ▶Basic Philosophy

-Tobu Railway and Tobu Tower Skytree will promote this project based on the following basic philosophy, responding to the expectations of the local community, including Sumida Ward.
+Tobu Railway and Tobu Tower Skytree will respond to the expectations of Sumida City and the surrounding communities, and promote this project based on the following basic principles.

-▸ Contributing to vibrant urban development with the community
+▸Contributing to vibrant city development together with the local community

 ▶Concept

-▸ Tokyo Skytree, a new symbol of the city supported by Japan’s ancient craftsmanship and cutting-edge technology, watches over people gently.
+▸Tokyo Skytree, a new symbol of the city supported by Japan’s ancient techniques and the latest technology.
+It watches over people gently.

-Tokyo Skytree is envisioned as a large tree reaching towards the sky.
-Its silhouette reflects the "curves" often seen in traditional Japanese architecture, symbolizing the gathering of people beneath a great tree as they connect with each other.
-The clear sky and lush greenery associated with its name represent the development concept of a "community that is kind to people and the Earth," embodying a vision where an eco-friendly city thrives at the tower's base, attracting people from around the globe and fostering new cultures.
-The base of the tower is triangular, designed to reduce pressure and the effects of shadows.
-Moreover, it transforms into a circular shape towards the top, giving diverse expressions depending on the viewing angle.
+Tokyo Skytree is inspired by the image of a large tree reaching toward the sky.
+Its silhouette reflects the “sori” and “mukuri” curves seen in traditional Japanese architecture, and expresses the way people gather and connect beneath a great tree.
+The clear sky and lush greenery evoked by the name itself represent the development concept for the entire district: “a rich community that is kind to people and the planet.”
+It embodies the wish that an environmentally friendly city will be born at the foot of the tower, people from around the world will gather there, and new culture will be created.
+The base of the tower is triangular, reducing the sense of pressure and considering effects such as shading.
+In addition, it gradually changes into a circular form toward the top, giving it a variety of expressions depending on the angle and viewing point.

-▸ "Becoming a new symbol of tradition and innovation"
+▸“It will become a new symbol of tradition and the forefront of innovation”

 ▶Specifications

-Furthermore, the tower's role as a disaster prevention facility is anticipated during times of disaster.
+In addition, the tower is expected to serve as a disaster prevention facility in times of emergency.

 #Townscape/Bikan Historical Quarter # Zoo and botanical gardens, aquariums, farms #Amusement park/Theme park #Commercial facilities/Complex facilities